amarmeddahi/fix-match/README.md

 # FixMatch
 FixMatch is a semi-supervised deep learning algorithm for image classification tasks.
-This repository provides a Python implementation of the FixMatch algorithm.
-This repository is a Python implementation of the Semi-supervised FixMatch algorithm using Tensorflow.
+This repository provides a Python implementation using Tensorflow of the FixMatch algorithm.
 The implementation uses the CIFAR10 dataset and includes the following steps:

 # Notebook description